99z/halken/README.md

 Halken is a Game Boy emulator written in Go being developed during my time at the [Recurse Center](https://recurse.com).
 The name is one used by HAL Laboratories for a time.
 HAL was the first company where Satoru Iwata was a video game programmer.

+I intend to have lots of comments as well as a document regarding the process.
+Once I am happy with 32KB games generally working I'll be cleaning the code and writing documentation for others who want to tackle the same project.

 ## Working games

 1. Tetris :)